The Dara Knot is one of the most notable symbols to come from the Celts.

 Although there is no one symbol for the Dara Knot, each variation is centred on one common theme – the mighty oak and its root system.

-It’s widely believed that this symbol was called upon by the ancient Celts to provide strength and inner wisdom in tough situations.
+It’s widely believed that this symbol was called upon by the ancient Celts to provide strength and inner wisdom in tough situations (see our guide to Celtic warrior symbols for more like it).

 Dara Knot Tattoos